siruzhong/UrbanCLIP-Dataset-Toolkit/crawl/README.md

 4. **Set City Parameters**
    Modify the cities dictionary in the script to include the desired cities.
-To define the area for image retrieval, use the Baidu Maps Point Coordinate tool at https://api.map.baidu.com/lbsapi/getpoint/index.html to determine the latitude and longitude range of your region of interest, specifically the coordinates for the upper left (Northwest) and lower right (Southeast) corners.
+To define the area for image retrieval, use the Baidu Maps Point Coordinate tool at https://api.map.baidu.com/lbsapi/getpoint/index.html to determine the latitude and longitude range of your region of interest, specifically the coordinates for the lower left (southwest) and upper right (northeast) corners.
 5. **Adjust Zoom Level**
    The zoom level in satellite image retrieval dictates the scale represented by each pixel.
 A correspondence table is provided to help you choose the correct zoom level for your needs.
 In this project, zoom level 16, which corresponds